 Menzies Foundation reply:

 The Ninian Stephen Menzies Cyber Law Program, run in partnership with the ANU Cyber Institute and ANU School of Law, supports the Australian legal sector to grapple with the complex legal challenges of cyber resilience and risk in a global context.

-In further support of this initiative, the Menzies Foundation is delighted be partnering with the University of Melbourne to deliver the 2019 Menzies Oration which will be presented by Professor Brian David Johnson, Futurist, Arizona State University, on the important topic The Future of Risk, Security and the Law.
+In further support of this initiative, the Menzies Foundation in partnership with the University of Melbourne delivered the 2019 Menzies Oration.
+This was presented by Professor Brian David Johnson, Futurist, Arizona State University, on the important topic The Future of Risk, Security and the Law.

-Professor Johnson will run a Threatcasting Lab leading up to the Oration to explore the challenges of resolving transnational legal cyber security threats and disputes in uncertainty and complexity, amplified by the pace of technological change.
+Professor Johnson ran Threatcasting Workshops leading up to the Oration exploring the challenges of resolving transnational legal cyber security threats and disputes in uncertainty and complexity, amplified by the pace of technological change.